 Coins are in denominations of Rp1,000, 500, 200, 100 and 50.

 Credit Cards: American Express, MasterCard, Visa, Diners Club and Eurocard are widely accepted in Jakarta and the main tourist areas.
 In more remote areas, it is best to carry cash in small denominations.

 ATMs: ATMs are available in cities and larger towns and at airports.
 Be aware that many have a maximum withdrawal limit, which can be as high as Rp3,000,000 or as low as Rp400,000.
 This can be overcome by putting your card again but be careful as you may be charged a bank fee each time.

 Traveller’s Checks: There is limited acceptance by merchants.
 On the other hand, they can be exchanged at banks and larger hotels.
 They are becoming less common and more difficult to exchange.
 To avoid additional exchange rate charges, travellers are advised to take traveller’s checks in US Dollars.
 American Express is the most widely accepted.

 Exchange rates: Indonesian rupiah (IDR) per US dollar - 13,577.6 (2015 est.), 11,865.2 (2014 est.), 11,865.2 (2013 est.), 9,386.63 (2012 est.), 8,770.43 (2011 est.)

 Inflation rate (consumer prices): 6.4% (2015 est.), 6.4% (2014 est.)

 Other Indonesia Economy Info

 When you receive an invitation to the Indonesia job interview, you may apply for the Indonesia visa and Indonesia work permit.
-Then prepare yourself for job interview and take a look at Indonesia dress code because how you dress is the one of the most important attribute in not hired for available jobs.
+Then prepare yourself for a job interview and take a look at Indonesia dress code because how you dress is one of the most important attributes in not hired for available jobs.